Department of Health and Human Services (Tasmania)

 Tasmania’s Department of Health and Human Services (DHHS) needed to save hundreds of thousands of dollars while undergoing a major restructure involving the creation of decentralised Tasmanian Health Organisations (THOs) in line with the National Health Reform.

-The DHHS reconfigured existing TechnologyOne systems in-house and purchased additional Asset Management, CRM and Contracts modules.
+The DHHS reconfigured existing TechnologyOne ERP systems in-house and purchased additional Asset Management, CRM and Contracts modules.
 It also saved money by using TechnologyOne software to handle work that was previously outsourced.

 One example was upgrading TechnologyOne Financials so the DHHS could import payroll data, format it into PDFs and email payslips out rather than using an external supplier to print and post them.
 It cost DHHS nothing but time and saved $100,000 a year.